lemonnish/personal-website-travel/_posts/2014-12-22-initial-views-of-vermont.md

 - My coworker swears that the sky is normally beautiful and clear, and that there are mountains.
 I'll believe him when I see it.

 <div class='img-gallery'>
-{% include photo.html url="parking-lot.jpg" alt="parking lot with gas sign in background" size="large" %}
+{% include photo.html url="parking-lot.jpg" alt="parking lot with gas sign in background" size="xlarge" %}
 </div>

 Flying out of Burlington International Airport.
 The mountains finally make their appearance!

 <div class='img-gallery'>
-{% include photo.html url="wing-tip-flying.jpg" alt="airplane wing tip against the snowy runway" size="small" %}
+{% include photo.html url="wing-tip-flying.jpg" alt="airplane wing tip against the snowy runway" size="large" %}
-{% include photo.html url="wing-tip-ground.jpg" alt="airplane wing tip in the air" size="small" %}
+{% include photo.html url="wing-tip-ground.jpg" alt="airplane wing tip in the air" size="large" %}
 </div>